Ground: Prenton Park

 Location: Birkenhead, Merseyside

-My twenty-fourth stadium of 2013 was on Saturday 26th October 2013 at Prenton Park in Birkenhead, Merseyside.
+My twenty-fourth ground of 2013 was on Saturday 26th October at Prenton Park in Birkenhead, Merseyside.
 The match was Tranmere Rovers vs. Milton Keynes Dons in Football League One.

 Prenton Park is located in the Prenton area of Birkenhead and is 1 mile from the nearest railway station at Rock Ferry.
 The venue has been home to the club since 1912.